SwissDataScienceCenter/renku/docs/docs/10-users/70-collaboration/20-permissions.md

 There are 2 types of data connector membership:

 - **Inherited membership**: A person has access to the data connector by being a member of the data connector’s namespace (project, group, or user).
-For more details, see [Role Inheritance](https://www.notion.so/Role-Inheritance-b70b2a48d74043ca9b78a5ed1f60ae10?pvs=21).
 - *(Direct membership of data connectors does not exist at this time.)*

 ## Data Connector Roles